TahaMetin/Long-Live-Glitch-/README.md

 # Long-Live-Glitch-
 A game maded with assest of a dead game.
-Assests taken from this link : https://www.glitchthegame.com/
+Assests taken from https://www.glitchthegame.com/

 If you want to play right now use this link https://simmer.io/@Taha/long-live-glitch